-BA (Colchester) MA (Anglia Ruskin) PGCE
+BA (Colchester) MA (Anglia Ruskin) PGCE FISM

-Richard has taught on the Music and Worship courses at London School of Theology since their inception.
+Richard has taught on the Music and Worship courses at London School of Theology since their inception in 1997.
 He leads the Composition and Arranging module, and also teaches Conducting Skills and Church Music History.
 He directs the college Chamber Choir, VivaVoce.
 He has a master’s degree in Christian Liturgical Music, and a wealth of experience as an educator across a wide spectrum, from beginners to post-graduate research students.
 His research interests include the interface between performance and worship.

-Away from London School of Theology, he works as Music Development Director at St. Edmundsbury Cathedral, heading up the InHarmony Project (inharmony.stedscathedral.uk) to equip and resource music in worship in churches across Suffolk.
-He taught Percussion at Woodbridge School for 32 years and is an active freelance timpanist and percussionist.
+Away from London School of Theology, he works as Music Development Director at St. Edmundsbury Cathedral, heading up the InHarmony Project (stedscathedral.org/inharmony) to equip and resource music in worship in churches across Suffolk.
+During lockdown he created an extensive resource of virtual choir video performances of a range of worship material (see YouTube @inharmonysuffolk).

 For 32 years he taught Percussion at Woodbridge School and ran a private piano teaching practice in Essex., as well as being a freelance timpanist and percussionist.